bbauska/LFS173x/README.md

 front the networks they support; they can tell from the DID they are resolving what ledger to read.

-## Beautiful Credentials and OCA for Aries {#beautiful-credentials-and-oca-for-aries .unnumbered}
+## Beautiful Credentials and OCA for Aries

 As Aries wallets have matured, pressure was added by business users to
 \"make credentials beautiful.\" Notably, they wanted issuers to have